Lebanese protests, politics resume with a new, virus twist

-BEIRUT (AP) — Lebanese lawmakers convened Tuesday at a cavernous Beirut theater so that parliament members can observe social distancing measures imposed over the coronavirus pandemic.
-Anti-government demonstrators meanwhile, also obeyed the health safety measures — driving around the city in their cars to protest the country’s spiraling economic and political crisis.
+BEIRUT (AP) — Lebanese lawmakers convened Tuesday inside a cavernous Beirut theater so that parliament members could observe social distancing measures imposed over the coronavirus pandemic.
+Anti-government demonstrators, meanwhile, also obeyed the health safety measures — driving around the city in their cars to protest the country’s spiraling economic and political crisis.

-As lawmakers wearing face masks arrived at the theater, known as the UNESCO palace, white uniformed paramedics sprayed them with disinfectant before they filed in one at a time through the gate.
+As lawmakers wearing face masks arrived at the theater, known as the UNESCO palace, white uniformed paramedics sprayed them with disinfectant before they entered the gate one at a time.

 The staggered, three-day session is the first by parliament since Lebanon imposed a lockdown more than a month ago to limit the spread of the virus and after meetings that were scheduled last month were postponed.
-The novel coronavirus has infected at least 677 people and killed 21 in Lebanon.
+The new coronavirus has infected at least 677 people and killed 21 in Lebanon.
+For the first time since March 3, when cases were still rare, no new infections were recorded in the last 24 hours, according to the Health Ministry’s daily report Tuesday.

 On the lawmakers’ agenda are dozens of laws, including fighting corruption in the country’s bloated public sector, a controversial draft about general amnesty, restoring looted public funds and allowing the plantation of cannabis for medial use.